heystraightedge/launch/README.md

 ## Genesis Transactions

-You must have a balance in the genesis file to paritipate as a genesis validator.
+You must have a balance in the genesis file to participate as a genesis validator.
 Instructions for submitting genesis transactions can be found [here](./gentxs/README.md).

 ## Recreating Genesis